 Below is the table for demonstration purpose-

 In the above demonstration, the Developer has filed litigation against the Authority for reimbursement of $ 50 million, which is the incremental cost incurred due to delay on part of Authority.
 Therefore, Contingent Asset, in this case, is $ 50 million.
-This Contingent Asset shall not be recognized in Developer’s Audited Report unless there is a certainty for reimbursement of cost overrun amount from the Authority.
+This asset shall not be recognized in Developer’s Audited Report unless there is a certainty for reimbursement of cost overrun amount from the Authority.